apache/flink-web/docs/content/posts/2024-03-21-release-kubernetes-operator-1.8.0.md

 Autoscaling used to be an application / job cluster only feature.
 Now it is also supported for session clusters.

+### Improved Standalone Autoscaler

+Since 1.7.0, Flink Autoscaling is now also available in a standalone module without the need to run on top of Kubernetes.

+We merged notable improvements to the standalone autoscaler:

+- The control loop now supports multiple thread
+- We implemented a JdbcAutoScalerStateStore for storing state via JDBC-supported databases
+- We implemented a JdbcAutoScalerEventHandler for emitting events to JDBC-supported databases

 ### Savepoint Trigger Nonce

 A common request is to support a streamlined, user-friendly way of redeploying from a target savepoint.
 Previously this